cyrusn/ssgo-frontend/README.md

 Once the program server started, STUDENT, TEACHER and ADMIN user can login to system.

 - STUDENT
-  - prioritise their subject combinations.
+  - prioritize their subject combinations.
   - confirm submission
   - print out reply slip for sign back by parents
 - TEACHER